jonneff/textfit/Project_Master_Log.md

 I also need to beef up my cluster ot handle 1 TB of data.
 Ronak suggests 6 nodes, each with 1 TB of disk.
 Turn off Hadoop since I'm not using it.

+2015.09.23

+Spark Master web page port 8080:  it is telling me some of my m4.large instances have six cores.
+They only have 2.
+Ronak thinks this is a bug in Spark.

+Raw data files appear to have 1 JSON object per line.
+Good.
+At least that's what the first 85 MB file has.

+Time for a single 10 GB input file:
+* read in data file:  7 min
+* create subreddit digest:  28 min
+* filter down to top/bottom 3% and split into train, val and test:

+OK so I have been recording times in an Excel spreadsheet.
+So far so good.
+I removed some .take() and .count() to improve performance.
+I think there is something I am not cacheing because it looks like it is having to go back and re-calculate some things.

+GOOD NEWS:  with 10 GB file, I am no longer getting all 1's.
+BAD NEWS:  I only have 47% prediction accuracy.
+Why?
+Perhaps it is because I am creating specific OHE variables for politics, reddit.com, and programming and every other point is "other".
+Not very accurate probably with all other subreddits going this way.

+IDEA:  At beginning, filter my data to only Alyssa's subreddits:

+leagueoflegends
+GirlGamers
+pics
+politics

+FURTHERMORE, use as input data roughly the time frame she collected from, or nearby.
+That should give me comparable results.

+You can use the  .cancelAllJobs() method in Spark Context to cancel things that are running too long.

+LOTS of performance issues.
+Two bottlenecks are reading data and creating subreddit digest.
+GAME PLAN:

+1. Tell Spark about new disk space so it is availble.
+Create the following directories and add the following to spark-env.sh:

+export SPARK_LOCAL_DIRS=/mnt/my-data/spark_local_dir
+export SPARK_WORKER_DIR=/mnt/my-data/spark_worker_dir

+2. Replace .cache() with .persist(StorageLevel.MEMORY_AND_DISK_SER)
+If there is not enough room in memory, sometimes Spark has to go back and read from S3 to recreate data.
+According to Austin.

+3. Refactor subreddit digest code to use .mapPartition()  Austin agrees should run faster bc it has some paralellism.

+4. Specify schema on json read.
+The way I'm doing it now, Spark reads entire file TWICE:  once to make SURE it has the right schema, then it actually reads in the data.
+See Austin's code.

+5. Run tests on subset of data for read and create subreddit schema.
+See what the performance increase is.

+If that's not enough, take some EXTREME MEASURES:
+*  Add three more nodes
+*  Run Spark on PyPy:  PYSPARK_PYTHON=pypy ./bin/spark-submit wordcount.py